 - 1 large tomato, finely chopped

 - Place the sour cream, chiles, cilantro and lime juice in a food processor; cover and process until blended.
 Set aside.

 - Cut each tilapia fillet lengthwise into two portions.
 Place the flour, egg white and bread crumbs in separate shallow bowls.
 Dip tilapia in flour, then egg white, then crumbs.

-- In a large skillet over medium heat, cook tilapia in oil in batches for 4-5 minutes on each side or until fish flakes easily with a fork.
+- In a large skillet over medium heat, cook tilapia in oil in batches until fish flakes easily with a fork, 4-5 minutes on each side.
 Combine the seasonings; sprinkle over fish.